 9. Be mindful of your body language.

 Your body language can communicate a lot about your feelings and attitudes.
 By being aware of how you hold and express yourself and making sure it aligns with your words, you can ensure that you’re sending the right message to other people.
-Positive body language can make others feel more comfortable around you and make communication a lot smoother.
+Positive body language can make people feel more comfortable around you and make communication a lot smoother.

 10. Actually engage with the people around you.

 Whether you’re giving a presentation, writing a blog post, or attending a dinner party, engaging with the people around you can make your content more impactful.
 This could involve using humor, telling stories, varying the pace of delivery, or using rhetorical questions and pauses for effect.
-By connecting with others on a deeper level, you can make your message more memorable and influential.
+By connecting with people on a deeper level, you can make your message more memorable and influential.

 11. Show appreciation for the effort people put into things.